-Q6: What kind of parts can I inspect with Mapvision Quality Gate?
+Q6: What kind of parts can I inspect with Mapvision Q?

 Q7: Can I inspect product variants?

 Yes, absolutely!
-You can inspect product variants without any modifications.
-Since Mapvision Quality Gate is an image-based system driven by machine vision, the system can detect which variant is in the chamber and then choose the respective measurement program to execute the inspection.
+You can inspect product variants in a single system.
+Since Mapvision Q is an image-based system driven by machine vision, the system can detect which variant is in the chamber and then choose the respective measurement program to execute the inspection.

-Q8: How does Mapvision Quality Gate help me reduce quality associated costs?
+Q8: How does Mapvision Q help me reduce quality associated costs?

 We actually held a detailed webinar on this topic, which you can watch here.
 To name only few of the saving opportunities: